 Help Peers Connect to Campus Resources

-Student Veterans of America has partnered up with Wounded Warrior Project and Paralyzed Veterans of America to expand the DSL program.
-DSLs are student veterans who help their peers connect to underutilized campus resources, due to a lack of information during transition.
+Student Veterans of America has partnered up with Wounded Warrior Project and Paralyzed Veterans of America to expand the Disability Service Liaison program.
+DSLs are student veterans who help their peers connect to campus resources that are underutilized due to a lack of information during transition.

 DSLs complement existing services by understanding the climate and culture unique to each campus, then using peer mentorship to connect fellow student veterans.
 It’s an instinctive, familiar learning method that builds community and normalizes the help-seeking behavior of veterans.
-Campuses get an effective, no-cost veteran outreach program, DSLs get a servant leadership opportunity that can be funded by the VA workstudy program, and those served get connected to important services that augment success.
+Some of the benefits of having a DSL are: campuses get an effective, no-cost veteran outreach program; DSLs get a servant leadership opportunity that can be funded by the VA workstudy program; and those served by the DSL get connected to important services that augment success.

 This program is powered in part by Wounded Warrior Project® to honor and empower post-9/11 injured service members, veterans, and their families.

 1. Initial steps to implement a DSL on your campus: